-They require more digestible protein to support lean muscle mass and stay healthy.
-Cats at this age may also develop arthritis and other inflammatory conditions, making omega-3 fatty acids a particularly beneficial addition to the senior’s diet.
+Senior cats require more digestible protein to support lean muscle mass and stay healthy.
+Cats at this age might also develop arthritis and other inflammatory conditions, making omega-3 fatty acids a particularly beneficial addition to the senior cat’s diet.

-Since they might have difficulty eating because of dental problems, wet or moist food is better for senior cats.
+Since older cats might have difficulty eating because of dental problems, wet or moist food is better for senior cats.

 How Much Should You Feed Your Senior Cat?

-Senior and elderly cats require more calories per pound of bodyweight.
-If your senior appears to be losing muscle mass, consider increasing his calorie intake to 30-40 calories per pound.
+Senior and elderly cats require more calories per pound of body weight.
+If your senior appears to be losing muscle mass, consider increasing their calorie intake to 30 to 40 calories per pound.
 The majority of those calories should come from animal-based protein, which helps to prevent sarcopenia (loss of muscle due to aging).

 How Often Should You Feed Your Senior Cat?

-Continue to feed your senior cat 2-3 meals per day.
+Continue to feed your senior cat two to three meals per day.

 Also Read: Best Cat Food For Senior Cats

 Cat Feeding Chart